Manley12/Articles/whatisrisc.md

   <li>Efficient, deep pipelining</li>
 </ul>

+This means that RISC emphasises software abd favors more transistors for storing memory.
+This is in contrast to CISC which emphasises hardware and used many transistors for storing complex instructions.
+RISC also has less steps between macghine instructions and execution.
+RISC only has machine instructions leding to instruction execution, while CISC has machine instructions to microcode conversion to microinstruction then microinstruction execution.

 ### RISC in Today's Computers
 There are many computer systems that take advantage of a RISC processor.
 Some notable ones are the A13 Bionic, which powers all iPhone 11 models, the A12X Bionic, which powers the iPad Pro, and